Branding

 Color can also guide behavior.
 Our brains are hard-wired to see what’s different.
 So if you’re trying to draw attention to a particular design element or button on a page, be sure it stands out from the rest of the elements on the page.
 What’s the most important thing on your homepage right now?

-Does color help create hierarchy on your website, or is it getting in the way?
+Does color help create a hierarchy on your website, or is it getting in the way?

 4. Color can impact your mood